walusakasamuel/Week-8-Assignment-Final-Project/week-5/init.md

 **LEFT JOIN clause**

-returns all rows from the left table, irrespective of whether a matching row from the right table exists or not.
+Returns all rows from the left table, irrespective of whether a matching row from the right table exists or not.

 ```sql
 -- Write a query to show who which employee is still waiting for a project assignment.